Geometric G-functions and Atypicality: Cohomological Preliminaries

 \subsection{Coherent Cohomology on Various Sites}

 An important sort of fact that we will use (often implicitly) throughout the paper is that it ``doesn't matter'' on which site one computes the cohomology of coherent objects associated to a space $X$.
-What is meant by this is is that one has two sites associated to $X$, say $X_{1}$ and $X_{2}$, with a natural map of ringed sites $\tau : X_{2} \to X_{1}$, and given a complex of coherent sheaves $\mathcal{F}^{\bullet}$ on $X_{1}$ the natural map $H^{i}(X_{1}, \mathcal{F}^{\bullet}) \to H^{i}(X_{2}, \tau^{*} \mathcal{F}^{\bullet})$ is an isomorphism for all $i$.
+What is meant by this is that if one has two sites associated to $X$, say $X_{1}$ and $X_{2}$, with a natural map of ringed sites $\tau : X_{2} \to X_{1}$, and given a complex of coherent sheaves $\mathcal{F}^{\bullet}$ on $X_{1}$ the natural map $H^{i}(X_{1}, \mathcal{F}^{\bullet}) \to H^{i}(X_{2}, \tau^{*} \mathcal{F}^{\bullet})$ is an isomorphism for all $i$.
 Note that one typically only needs to check this when $\mathcal{F}^{\bullet} = \mathcal{F}$ is a single sheaf rather than a complex of such.
 The reason is that, in the situations of interest, the sites $X_{1}$ and $X_{2}$ will contain certain types of objects on which the coherent cohomology of any individual coherent sheaf vanishes (e.g., affine, affinoid, Stein, etc.), and using this fact for each $\mathcal{F}^{i}$ in the complex $\mathcal{F}^{\bullet}$ and an appropriate cover one learns that the ``same'' \v{C}ech complex computes cohomology on both $X_{1}$ and $X_{2}$, and the resulting fact is formal.

 These facts we will only need for complexes of differentials (possibly relative, possibly logarithmic) and for sufficiently nice spaces $X$.
-(Our spaces or maps of spaces will also often be proper, which makes things even easier, see the remark below.)
+(Our spaces or maps of spaces will also often be proper, which makes things even easier.)
 Nevertheless, we give some of the required facts in greater generality.